Santorini santorini village guide - photo by Mike Kw

 How to Get Between Villages

-The KTEL bus network connects Fira to Oia, Perissa, Kamari, and Akrotiri — all for €1.80–2.50 per journey.
-Frequency drops significantly after 10pm.
-Taxis congregate at Fira’s main square and airport.
+The KTEL bus network connects Fira to Oia, Perissa, Kamari, and Akrotiri for €1.80–2.50 per journey.
+Frequency drops off significantly after 10pm, so don’t rely on it for a late night back from Oia.
+Taxis congregate at Fira’s main square and at the airport.
 For anywhere between the main bus stops — Pyrgos, Emporio, Megalochori, the south coast — you need your own transport.
-ATV rentals (€25/day from any rental shop in Fira or Perissa) are the most flexible option; car rentals (from €40/day) suit couples and families.
-Driving is straightforward on the main roads; the southern dirt tracks require caution.
+ATV rentals run about €25/day from rental shops in Fira or Perissa and are the most flexible option; car rentals start from around €40/day and suit couples and families better.
+The main roads are straightforward to drive; the southern dirt tracks require more caution, especially in the afternoon heat.

 ⛵ Ready to Book?